-The older you get, the more likely it is to suffer from vision loss and the more you’re damaging your eye health.
+The older you get, the more possible it is to deteriorate your vision and the more you’re damaging your eyesight.

 Opposed to popular belief, deteriorating vision is not automatically linked with aging.
 It’s mainly a side effect of modern lifestyle.

-Habits such as staying for long hours in front of the computer, not wearing eye protection, rubbing your eyes and overexposure to blue light are seriously harming your vision.
+Habits such as staying for long hours in front of the screen, not wearing eye protection, rubbing your eyes and overexposure to blue light are seriously harming your vision.

 Even though your eyes are so small, they pay a big role in helping you navigate the world around you.
 Protecting your eyes is in your hands, and yes, you can totally do something to avoid eye injuries and save your sight throughout the years.